-- Pandemic and All-Hazards Preparedness and Advancing Innovation Act (PAAHPAIA) amends PAHPA - Last year, in PAAHPAIA new statute mandates the establishment of an advisory council that still hasn't been appointed / established
+- Pandemic and All-Hazards Preparedness and Advancing Innovation Act (PAAHPAIA) amends PAHPA - In 2019, in PAAHPAIA a new statute mandated the establishment of an advisory council.
+It has just begun the process of recruiting members.

 National Emergency

 March 13, 2020: President Trump declared - as of March 1st 2020 - a nationwide emergency pursuant to Sec.
 501(b) of the Stafford Act.